What is autism?

 Each person is unique, with no two people on the spectrum the same.
 The differences between one person with ASD and the next, depend on a combination of factors, such as social ability, communication level, cognitive ability (IQ), age and personality.

-There is no cure for autism, however, early intervention has seen great results in helping those living with the condition to living a happy and fulfilling life.
+There is no cure for ASD, however, early intervention has seen great results in helping those living with the condition to live a happy and fulfilling life.

-If you suspect your child may be autistic, visit your GP or paediatrician.
+If you suspect your child may have ASD, visit your family doctor or paediatrician.

 Share